Cost: $65 and includes two meals, snacks, and snowshoe use

 "Participants will experience an evening in the earthlodge around a crackling fire," said Holland.
 "This will be an unforgettable evening."
 Participants will enjoy a traditional feast of bison soup while hearing traditional stories, music and songs by the Allen and Nahish Demeray, enrolled citizens of the Mandan, Hidatsa and Arikara Nation,

-This outdoor program requires moderate physical activity and is recommended for ages 12 years and older.
+This outdoor program requires moderate physical activity and is recommended for ages 12 and older.
 Participants are responsible for their own warm clothing.
-A memorable and safe experience for all participants is our goal.
-Warm drinks and indoor alternatives will be available throughout the day.

 612 East Boulevard Ave.